Direct Aid Program (DAP)

 DAP in Ukraine 2016-2017

-In 2016-17, the Australian Embassy in Ukraine is supporting the following DAP projects in Ukraine.
+In 2016-17, the Australian Embassy in Ukraine supported the following seven DAP projects in Ukraine.

 The Ukraine Prosthetic Assistance Project (Dnipro)